 Homemade fertilizer is a great way to have quick compost even if you haven't built a compost pile.
-Here's how to make your own fertilizer for a powerful, all-natural, liquid compost in just three days.
+Here's how to make your own fertilizers for a stronger, healthier garden without chemicals.

 I stumbled on this fertilizer recipe while trying to get rid of one of the most vicious weeds known to mankind - goat head stickers!